knlrvr/ttrpc/README.md

 <a name="notes"></a>
 ## Notes
-Project is *always* being worked on.
+This project is *always* being worked on.
 If you have any feedback, please feel free to reach out and let me know!
-Contributions are always welcome, as well.
+I'm always willing to make changes, improvements, or add features!

 <a name="acknowledgements"></a>
 ## Acknowledgements